cannonkalra/http-server/README.md

 ```

 This creates a blocking call at the server by simulating a I/O wait.
 If you run `client.py` it will fire multiple requests to the server and will wait for the server to respond

+In addition, now it creates a thread on every connection passes it `newsockfd`, where it's closed after processing